You may find that the database being shipped with OpenOffice (ver.2 and higher) delights you as much as it has me. This page tries to help you use it.

 When the dialog comes up to allow you to choose the file to load, double-click on the CSV file which holds the data to be imported.

-In either case, you will be presented with a fancy dialog box.
-At the bottom of it you will see a datagrid.
-It will probably already hold a fairly good "shot" at the table you want.
+In either case, you must get yourself to the fancy dialog box shown below.
+At the bottom of it you should see a datagrid.
+It will probably already hold a fairly good "shot" at the table you want...

 If things are "bunched up", e.g. if you were importing my "books read" data, and the datagrid has something like...